bbitmaster/deepdroid/README.md

 DeepDroid is a minimal framework for building LLM-powered agents that can iteratively solve tasks.
 It's designed to be simple, extensible, and run in a containerized environment for safety.

+## What is DeepDroid?

+DeepDroid represents a new paradigm in AI development - the concept of autonomous AI agents.
+The name "DeepDroid" is a playful nod to both the era when everything in machine learning was prefixed with "deep" and the word "droid" which evokes the idea of an autonomous AI agent.
+While the terminology in this space is still evolving, the core concept is powerful: giving AI systems a degree of autonomy through well-defined contracts and capabilities.

+At its heart, DeepDroid allows you to create AI agents that can:
+- Make decisions autonomously within defined boundaries
+- Execute real actions through code and system commands
+- Maintain memory and context across sessions
+- Iteratively solve complex tasks
+- Interact with and improve codebases

+## Why DeepDroid?

+The field of AI is rapidly evolving, and we're entering an era where Large Language Models (LLMs) are becoming capable enough to handle complex, multi-step tasks with remarkable reliability.
+This creates an opportunity for a new kind of software architecture - one where AI agents can be given:

+1. **A Mission**: A high-level objective or task to accomplish
+2. **A Contract**: A well-defined set of capabilities and constraints
+3. **Tools**: The ability to execute code, run commands, and interact with systems
+4. **Memory**: Persistent storage to maintain context and learning across sessions

+DeepDroid provides a minimal framework for building these kinds of agents.
+As LLM capabilities improve and inference costs decrease, frameworks like this will become increasingly powerful, potentially enabling:
+- Automated codebase improvements and maintenance
+- Complex system administration tasks
+- Autonomous research and experimentation
+- Collaborative problem-solving between multiple agents

+The framework is intentionally minimal, providing only the core components needed:
+- A system prompt that defines the agent's behavior and capabilities
+- A parser that executes the agent's decisions
+- A task runner that coordinates the interaction loop
+- Persistent memory for maintaining context

 ## Author

 **Ben Goodrich (with AI assistance)**